Yonle/tssniff/README.md

 The gadget's LUN points at a file exposed by `tssniff` through FUSE.
 Every `write()` the host issues against that file lands in `DiskNode.Write`, where the offset is classified:

 - Writes inside the filesystem metadata window (MBR, boot sector, both FAT tables, root directory) are persisted to the sparse backing image.
 - Writes outside that window are treated as recording data.
-They are broadcast over HTTP and are **not** written to the sparse image.
-With `-preserve`, they are additionally written to `/dev/shm` (tmpfs), never to the sparse image.
+They are broadcast over HTTP and are **not** written to the sparse image by default.
+With `-preserve`, they are additionally written to the sparse image at their real offsets, so the recording can be read back later.

 The metadata window is derived from the FAT boot sector at startup, so it scales with the size of the filesystem.
 A 1 TB FAT32 volume with 64 KB clusters has a metadata window of roughly 134 MiB.